What they do

 It is possible to work as a bus driver without any formal qualifications and get training on the job.

 You can also undertake a traineeship in driving operations.
 The traineeship usually takes 24 months to complete.

 As an apprentice or trainee, you enter into a formal training contract with an employer, enabling you to complete training towards a nationally recognised qualification.
 You spend time working and learning practical skills on the job and you spend some time undertaking structured training with a registered training provider.

 You can do an apprenticeship or traineeship if you are a school-leaver, re-entering the workforce or as an adult or mature-aged person wishing to change careers.
 You can even begin your apprenticeship or traineeship while you're still at school.

 If you are still at school you can access an apprenticeship through your school.
 Talk to your school's VET Co-ordinator to start your training now through VET in Schools.
 If you are no longer at school you can apply for an apprenticeship or traineeship and get paid while you learn and work.

 Required registration and licensing

-You must be at least 21 years old to become a bus driver in Western Australia.
-You must obtain the relevant licence class, along with an F (bus extension), and have at least four years unrestricted driving experience.
-You may be required to obtain a Heavy Rigid licence depending on the size of the bus you want to drive.
+To work as a bus driver in Western Australia you will need to hold a relevant driver’s licence class and obtain a Passenger Transport Driver authorisation from the Department of Transport.
+You may also be required to obtain a Heavy Rigid licence depending on the size of the bus you want to drive.